Kilbourne Group Team

 Doug Burgum is founder and chairman of Kilbourne Group, a company committed to inspiring and supporting the redevelopment and revitalization of downtown Fargo, North Dakota, and is co-founder and chairman of Arthur Ventures, a Fargo-based venture capital group that focuses on early-stage software companies, with a concentration on healthcare.
 He is also Executive Chairman of Intelligent InSites, a leading provider of enterprise real-time location systems (RTLS) software, and a board member of Preventice, which delivers mobile health-care solutions.
 All four companies are located in downtown Fargo.

 Doug’s first endeavor into downtown preservation occurred when his company, the Kilbourne Design Group, purchased the Northern School Supply building and rescued it from the wrecking ball in 2000.
 He then donated the historic building to North Dakota State University with the vision of creating a downtown campus for the university.
 The 100-year old structure, originally built as a farm implement warehouse and dealership, is now a modern, green facility – aptly named Renaissance Hall.
 It houses North Dakota State University’s visual arts department, major components of the architecture and landscape architecture department, and the Tri-College University office.

-Kilbourne Group has helped save, revitalize or build the following exceptional properties: The Lofts on Roberts, 300 Broadway, The Loretta Building, Ball and Loudon (the former FRS building), 102 Broadway and the Pence Automobile Co. (now the Family HealthCare Center).
+Kilbourne Group has helped save, revitalize or build the following exceptional properties: The Lofts on Roberts, 300 Broadway, The Loretta Building, Ball and Loudon (the former FRS building), 102 Broadway, St. Mark's Church, and the Pence Automobile Co. (now the Family HealthCare Center).
 In honor of Katherine Kilbourne Burgum, who grew up near downtown Fargo and was a lifetime supporter of the arts, the Burgum family also helped facilitate the renovation of the Plains Art Museum’s Katherine Kilbourne Burgum Center for Creativity downtown.